OnShift/onshift.github.io/_posts/2017-08-18-Refactoring-with-reactJS-shared-state.md

 State management.

+Ok... what the heck does that mean?

+State management refers to how we are managing the data in our UI over time.
+For example, the state of the application tells us whether or not to display a certain piece of UI, which item a user has currently selected, or the current value of a text input on the page.

+Our legacy code relies almost entirely on direct DOM manipulation to achieve dynamic behavior.
+Click a button?
+We're listening for that button click, receiving the event, and doing all of our event handling and DOM manipulation in one handler.
+Should it update 20 places in the UI?
+We'll select all 20 places in the UI and update them in the handler.
+The DOM reflects the current state of the application and any JavaScript code we write handles whatever cases it should.

+Handling UI updates by manipulating 20 separate pieces of the DOM is _expensive_ and extremely _inefficient_.
+This is where a state management solution comes in.

-State management is something that React components do well on their own.
-Each component has its own state and lifecycle.
-When React components get to control all of their interactions and state by themselves, this works really well.
+[Local state management](https://facebook.github.io/react/docs/state-and-lifecycle.html) is something that React provides as a feature out of the box.
+Each component has its own encapsulated state and lifecycle allowing it to define its own behavior.
+When React components control all of their interactions and state by themselves, this works really well.
 You might not need any other state management solution in such a case.

 In our case, we needed to have control over state from outside of React.
 With years of built up jQuery code, there’s a lot happening on our legacy front end and we need the ability to update our React components in response to actions happening elsewhere on the page.